psychemedia/storytelling-notes/three-sillies.md

 The husband was not very sure about this, although otherwise he was always ready to give in to her.

-'h yes, you will see it will work all right,' said the wife.
+'Oh yes, you will see it will work all right,' said the wife.

 And so towards evening she got the tailor dressed up in a shaggy fur coat, tied a black woollen cloth round his head, and chained him up beside the dog's kennel.